Fast Score-Based Sampling via Log-Concave Reductions: Statement of main results

-and $a_k \in (0,1)$ are stepsizes to be chosen.
-The \emph{sub-problems} to be solved in traversing the backward path are (i) sampling from the terminal marginal $p_K$, and (ii) for each $k = K-1, \ldots, 0$, sampling from the backward conditional $p_{k \mid k+1}$.
-Recall from~\Cref{SecSteinScore} that access to annealed score functions gives us access to the required gradients for both marginal and backward condition sampling. \mygraybox{ \begin{theorem}[Logarithmic reduction to SLC black box sampling] Given any $(\mlower, \mupper)$-strongly log-concave target density $p$, there is a forward trajectory~\eqref{EqnSequenceConcave} of length at most
+where $W_k \sim \Normal(0, \IdMat)$, and $a_k \in (0,1)$ are stepsizes to be chosen.
+The \emph{sub-problems} to be solved in traversing the backward path are (i) sampling the terminal distribution $Y_K \sim p_K$, and (ii) for each \mbox{$k = K-1, \ldots, 0$,} sampling from the backward conditionals $p_{k \mid k+1}$ of $Y_k \mid Y_{k+1}$.
+Letting $\MyProb_0^K \defn \{p_K \} \cup \{p_{k \mid k+1} \}_{k=0}^{K-1}$ denote the collection of all such sampling sub-problems, the following result guarantees the existence of a ``short'' trajectory such that all sub-problems $\MyProb_0^K$ are strongly log-concave with condition number at most $2$: \mygraybox{ \begin{theorem}[Logarithmic reduction to SLC black box sampling] Given any $(\mlower, \mupper)$-strongly log-concave target density $p$, there is a forward trajectory~\eqref{EqnSequenceConcave} of length at most